ohir/octok/README.md

        Имя : Юрий                   // OConf supports utf-8 encoded unicode
        键k : v值                    // in full range.
 [And 8bit "codepages" too].

+ ^^ PGroups : --------------------- // ( Group applies a pragma to many items
+    ( : group pragma ^+.            // Put ^+. on every line till group ends.
+      : many lines may come here
+      :  that keep indent line but
+      :  sometimes need to be disa
+      : mbiguated for // or ?.  '.  // Here sum of pragmas applies: '^+.
+      :
+    ) : group ends                  // Bracket can have a value or pragma, too.

  ^^ SubTrees : -------------------- // Show other structure constructs.
-These
-  dictname { : dict opens           // SHOULD NOT be used in human editable
+  dictname { : dict opens           // These SHOULD NOT be used
-        some : value                // configs.
+        some : value                // in human __editable__ configs.
-     'nodict { :                    // ' makes key ordinary "nodict {"
+     'nodict { :                    // 'disa makes key ordinary: "nodict {"
     listname [ : list opens         // Ordered (unnamed) values can be indexed : list member 0      // naturally by the order of apperance 33  : list member 33     // or with index being given explicit
                < : anon set opens   // <set> is now at index 34
                  : with unnamed
              and : with named members
-        deepdict { : even with another dict deep : value here  // /OthSect/SubDict/listname/34/deepdict/deep/
+            '33  : 33 is a string not an index due to opening 'disa ''7  : '7 is a two characters string deepdict { : dictionary in a set, looked up by its name deep : value here  // /OthSect/SubDict/listname/34/deepdict/deep/
                  } : deep dict closes
                > : set closes